-When you arrive tion.
+When you arrive Tips - Read the information boards at your location.
 Do not camp too close to huts.
-If you intence to spend the night near a hut, approach the hut management team and offer to pay a contribution for the use of toilet facilities or order food / drink at the hut.
+If you intend to spend the night near a hut, approach the hut management team and offer to pay a contribution for the use of toilet facilities or order food / drink at the hut.
 This not only helps you gain acceptance - it also reduces your environmental footprint.
-Take nothing but memories - leave nothing but footprints rock falls, avalanches and flooding?
+Take nothing but memories - leave nothing but footprints Safety - Is my location safe from lightning strikes, rock falls, avalanches and flooding?
 Rivers and streams can swell suddenly even in fine weather (caused by a heavy downpour in the catchment area or operating hydropower plants).
 When in doubt, stay a secure distance from watercourses.
-Use existing fire pits, avoid fire damage and at all times observe fire bans. especially at dawn and dusk, when many wild Be considerate - Avoid major activity and noise vered edibles lying around at night.
-Follow nature's call by choosing a site away from water.
-Bury or cover your faecal waste and burn the toilet paper (exception: risk of forest fire).
-Wash your dishes with biodegradable detergent in a place where the wastewater does not directly enter a body of water.
-When you leave, take all your waste with you.
+Use existing fire pits, avoid fire damage and at all times observe fire bans.
 Further information At map.geo.admin.ch you will find a map of Switzerland showing the various protected areas and particularly sensitive habitats.
 The search option allows you to view e.g. the Swiss National Park, the Swiss game reserves (wildlife reserves), fens, raised bogs, floodplains and designated wildlife areas.
 The locations of cantonal and communal nature reserves and their restrictions are regularly updated on the cantonal geoportals (links on kkgeo.ch; de-fr).
 Respecting wildlife in winter is the topic of the "Respect Wildlife" awareness campaign (respect-wildlife.ch/en).